openharmony/docs/en/application-dev/application-models/hop-multi-device-collaboration.md

-# Multi-device Collaboration (System Applications Only)
+# Multi-device Collaboration (for System Applications Only)

 ## When to Use